ibm-cloud-docs/satellite/ts-locations/ts-location-subdomain.md

 {: tsCauses}
 The {{site.data.keyword.satelliteshort}} location control plane is inaccessible through the location subdomains due to one of the following reasons:
+{: tsCauses}
 * The hosts are behind a firewall that blocks traffic within the location.
 * The DNS resolver for one or more hosts is not properly resolving the registered DNS endpoints.

+Follow these steps to resolve your issue
 {: tsResolve}

 1. Review the location subdomains and check the **Records** for the IP addresses of the hosts that are registered in the DNS for the subdomain.
     ```
     ibmcloud sat location dns ls --location <location_name_or_ID>